 Oftentimes the individuals come from humble beginnings and are thus more susceptible to making rash decisions with their sudden earnings.
 Many athletes make major purchases immediately after making it to the professional level – and rightfully so.
 But creating good saving and investment habits is an absolute necessity in order to avoid disasters in the future.

 What are some benefits of hiring a financial advisor?

-Most professional athletes make the bare minimum amount of money (which is about $250,000) it requires to start thinking about hiring a financial advisor.
-Usually, this is true even in the athletes first contract year.
+Most professional athletes make the bare minimum amount of money (which is about $250,000) which requires to start thinking about hiring a financial advisor.
+Usually, this is true even in the athlete’s first contract year.

 This is also the year when hiring a wealth management firm can be the most beneficial, because setting up your habits early is absolutely essential.
 Did you know that 15% of NFL players eventually go broke?